 Hire Writers is a great freelance writing company perfect for beginners.
 As a writer, you sign up by giving your contact details.
-An email will be sent to you with further details.
-A writing sample is not required but I would encourage you to submit one so that clients can see what you can do.
+An email will be sent to you with further information.
+A writing sample is not required but I would encourage you to submit one so that clients can see your talents.

-They have 5 writing levels, from beginner to the advanced level.
-Beginner or junior writers get 1, 2 or 3 star ratings and the advanced writers get 4 or 5 star ratings.
+They have 5 writing levels, from beginner to advanced.
+Beginner or junior writers get 1, 2, or 3-star ratings and the advanced writers get 4 or 5-star ratings.
 The higher the rating, the more money you make.

-They have a $10 payment threshold that you must meet before making a withdrawal to your PayPal account.
+They have a $10 payment minimum that you must meet before making a withdrawal to your PayPal account.
 Payments go out every Friday.

 You will start as a standard writer and make a few dollars per article.
 But, as you advance and get better ratings and rankings, the amount you make per article will also increase.

 Expect to make up to $80 per article as an Elite or Elite Plus writer.
-Payout threshold is $20.
+The payout floor is $20.
 Once you reach that amount, you can withdraw into your PayPal account.

 Make money writing articles for Textbroker.
 Here is what you need to do.
 Sign up and submit a writing sample.
 A reviewer will go through your work and give you a rating.
-You go to your account, complete your profile then you will be allowed to select projects from the Open Orders.
+Go to your account, complete your profile, and then you will be allowed to select projects from the Open Orders.

 You must be 18 years of age and living in the US.
-Payments are sent out once you accumulate $10 or more in your account balance.
+Payments are sent out once you accumulate $10 or more in your account.

 Get paid to write articles for Zerys!
 This is a writer marketplace with over 60,000 freelance writers and editors.

-Once it’s been reviewed a rating of between 2 to 5 will be given depending on how well you performed on your sample.
+Once it’s been reviewed, a rating of between 2 to 5 stars will be given depending on how well you performed on your sample.
 Payments are done via PayPal twice a month.

 #5.
 Crowd Content

-Crowd Content is a freelance writing website providing high quality content to agencies and brands.
-They mainly focus on blog posts, product descriptions and social media posts.
+Crowd Content is a freelance writing website providing high-quality content to agencies and brands.
+It mainly focus on blog posts, product descriptions, and social media posts.

 Payments are sent out every second Friday of the month via PayPal.
-You must reach a threshold of $10 before payment is released.
+You must reach a minimum of $10 before payment is released.

-Scripted is looking for writers and editors who can do website copy, email newsletters, social media posts and blog posts.
+Scripted offers freelance writing jobs for beginners to those who can do website copy, email newsletters, social media posts, and blog posts.
 Here, you register, pass the set test, create your profile, then claim jobs.
-You work on the projects, submit then get your pay.
+You work on the projects, submit, and then get your pay.
 Payments go out via Stripe 5 days after you’ve completed the work.

 Join London Brokers and start earning money doing what you love!
 Free to join and takes a few minutes to register.

 After signing up, an email will be sent to you with all the details.
-They accept writers all over the world so long as you are a native English speaker.
+It accepts writers from all over the world as long as you are a native English speaker.

-London Brokers accepts junior writers but don’t disappoint them.
-Make sure you write error-free articles that can meet their clients’ needs.
+London Brokers accepts junior writers, but don’t disappoint them.
+Make sure you write error-free articles that can meet its clients’ needs.